Karl Ernst Claus

-Karl Ernst Claus, also known as Karl Klaus or Carl Claus (Карл Ка́рлович Кла́ус; 22 January 1796 – 24 March 1864), was a Russian chemist and naturalist of Baltic German origin.
+Karl Ernst Claus, also known as Karl Klaus or Carl Claus (Карл Ка́рлович Кла́ус; 22 January 1796 – 24 March 1864), was a Russian chemist and naturalist.
 Claus was a professor at Kazan University and a member of the Russian Academy of Sciences.
 He was primarily known as a chemist and discoverer of the chemical element ruthenium, which he named after his homeland of Russia, but also as one of the first scientists who applied quantitative methods in botany.

 Early life and education

 Karl Claus was born in 1796 in Dorpat, Livonia Governorate, Russian Empire, as the son of a painter.
 At the age of four, he lost his father and two years later became an orphan.
 In 1810, he moved to Saint Petersburg and started working as an assistant in a pharmacy.
 Although he had not received formal education, at age 21, Claus managed to pass the State exam in the pharmacy at the Military Medical Academy of St. Petersburg, becoming the youngest pharmacist in Russia at that time.
 Later in 1826, he established his own pharmacy in Kazan.

 In 1821, Claus married Ernestine Bate whom he knew since his youth.
-They had three daughters born in Kazan and later a son, when they moved back to Tartu.
+They had three daughters born in Kazan and later a son, when they moved back to Dorpat.

 Botany

 In 1827, Claus became involved, as an assistant of Eduard Friedrich Eversmann, in the botanical research of the steppes of the rivers Ural and Volga.
 He later used the collected data in his work Flora der Wolgagegenden (Flora of the Volga Region).

-In 1834, while still studying at the University of Tartu, Claus went into another botanic trip to the trans-Volga steppes – this time with chemistry professor Gebel.
+In 1834, while still studying at the University of Dorpat, Claus went into another botanic trip to the trans-Volga steppes – this time with chemistry professor Gebel.
 The results of this expeditions were published in 1837–1838.

 Chemistry

-In 1828, when he already turned 32, Claus decided to continue his education at the University of Tartu.
+In 1828, when he already turned 32, Claus decided to continue his education at the University of Dorpat.
 During the course of his studies, in 1831, he started working as an assistant at the chemical laboratory of the university.
-He graduated in 1835, and in 1837, defended his PhD thesis on analytical phytochemistry ("Grundzüge der Analytischen Phytochemie") at the University of Tartu.
+He graduated in 1835, and in 1837, defended his PhD thesis on analytical phytochemistry ("Grundzüge der Analytischen Phytochemie") at the University of Dorpat.
 In the same year, he applied at the St. Petersburg Medical-Surgical Academy for an academic position and obtained a post of the head of chemical laboratory at Kazan State University.
 In 1839, he defended habilitation thesis on separation of minerals in mineral waters and was appointed an assistant professor.
 He became full professor in chemistry in 1844.